israelpereira55/MDVRPTW/README.md

   <h3 align="center">Let's solve the MDVRPTW!</h3>

   <p align="center">
-    This is an algorithm that seeks to get the optimum solutions for the MDVRPTW.
+    This is an algorithm that seeks to solve the MDVRPTW.
     <br />
-    It is under development and research.
+    The GRASP version of the project was published on Computational Science and Its Applications – ICCSA 2022: 22nd International Conference, Malaga, Spain, July 4–7, 2022.
     <br />
   </p>
 </p>